 As for the business environment for the Group in the fiscal year ended March 31, 2018, in the global economy, the economy in the United States was steady backed by job growth, and the economy in the Euro area expanded supported by favorable business circumstances.
 However, in China, the economy continued to slow gradually.
 Meanwhile, in Japan, the economy remained on a recovery trend based on background of strong demand overseas and capital spending.
 On the other hand, it continued to be necessary to be mindful of rising trends, etc. in raw materials and fuel prices, packing material costs, and logistics costs.

 Amid this operating environment, the Group continued its activities aimed at becoming “The category leader, continuing to create new value that contributes to society in the environment, healthcare, and high-function products fields.”
 Accordingly, the Group is expanding its businesses in Japan and overseas markets through developing specialty products.
-Also, during the nine months under review, the Group promoted business activities in accordance with the five action plans set forth in the Medium-Term Management Plan for the four years covering the period through the fiscal year ending March 2018, namely “accelerating overseas business development,” “developing new products and creating new businesses,” “increasing competitiveness of domestic businesses,” “improving asset efficiency,” and “strengthening global Group management.”
+Also, during the fiscal year ended March 31, 2018, the Group promoted business activities in accordance with the five action plans set forth in the Medium-Term Management Plan, namely “accelerating overseas business development,” “developing new products and creating new businesses,” “increasing competitiveness of domestic businesses,” “improving asset efficiency,” and “strengthening global Group management.”

 President & Chief Operating Office